Vicomtech/DMD-Driver-Monitoring-Dataset/exploreMaterial-tool/README.md

 For a detailed description on how to configure the environment and launch the tool, check: [Linux](../docs/setup_linux.md) / [Windows](../docs/setup_windows.md)

 ## DEx characteristics
-TaTo is a python-based tool to access VCD annotations more easily.
+TaTo is a python-based tool to access OpenLABEL annotations more easily.
 You can prepare the DMD material for training by using DEx.
 The main functionalities of DEx are: exporting material in images or videos by frame intervals from the annotations, group the resulting material into folders organized by classes (only available for DMD) and after the material is organized by classes, the tool can generate a training and a testing split.

-- Get a **list of frame intervals** of a specific activity (or label) from VCD.
+- Get a **list of frame intervals** of a specific activity (or label) from OpenLABEL.
 - Take a list of frame intervals and **divide** them into **subintervals** of desired size.
 This can be done starting from the first frame of from the last frame and back.
 - **Export** those frame intervals as **video clips** or **images**.
 The material can be exported from the 3 camera perspectives videos (only available for DMD).
 You can also export images or videos in any size, like 224x224.
 - **Export** intervals from **IR**, **RGB** or **DEPTH** material.
 Each material type will be in a different folder: dmd-ir, dmd-rgb, dmd-depth.
-- You can choose what material to export: a group's material, a session material or just the material from a specific VCD annotation.
+- You can choose what material to export: a group's material, a session material or just the material from a specific OpenLABEL annotation.
 - If you are working with the DMD, the exported material will be organized in a similar way as the DMD structure: by groups, sessions and subjects.
 With DEx, you can **group** this material by **classes**.
 This is only possible with DMD material.
 - After you have the data organized by classes, you can **split** the material into a **training** and a **testing** split.
 You must provide the testing **ratio or proportion** (e.g: 0.20, 0.25).
 If the testing ratio is 0.20, the result is a folder named “train” with 80% of the data and a folder named “test” with the 20% of the data.
 - Get **statistics** of data.
-This means, get the number of frames per class and the total number of frames from data of a group, session or a single vcd.
+This means, get the number of frames per class and the total number of frames from data of a group, session or a single OpenLABEL.

 ## Usage Instructions
 ### DEx initialization